-The Plan is now at the submission draft stage.
-Comments received from residents and stakeholders during the pre-submission consultation phase have, where appropriate, been incorporated into this version of the Plan.

-The Plan will now be submitted to Rotherham MBC with all necessary supporting documents.
-Following a further period of consultation, the Plan will go to an Independent Examiner, who will check to see that it has been prepared in the prescribed manner.
-If the Plan successfully passes this stage, with any modifications, it will be put forward to a referendum, where those on the electoral register in the Parish will be invited to vote on whether they support it.
-More than 50% of those voting must approve it for the neighbourhood plan to become a 'Made' statutory planning document.
+- 30. The Plan is now at the referendum stage.
+Comments received from residents and stakeholders during the pre-submission consultation phases have, where appropriate, been incorporated into versions of the Plan. - 31.
+In 2019 the Submission draft of the Plan was submitted to Rotherham MBC with all necessary supporting documents.
+Following a period of consultation, the Submission draft of the Plan was examined by an Independent Examiner, who checked to see that it has been prepared in the prescribed manner.
+In 2020, the Independent Examiner agreed that, subject to the agreed modifications, the revised Plan can be put forward to a referendum; where those on the electoral register in Dinnington St John's Parish will be invited to vote on whether they support it or not.
+More than 50% of those voting must approve it for the Neighbourhood Plan to become a 'Made' statutory planning document.

-Whilst planning applications will still be determined by Rotherham MBC, the production of a neighbourhood plan will mean that they must have regard to the provisions of the Plan and the relevant locally formulated criteria when reaching planning decisions that affect Dinnington St John's.
+32. Whilst planning applications will still be determined by Rotherham MBC, the production of a neighbourhood plan will mean that they must have regard to the provisions of the Plan and the relevant locally formulated criteria when reaching planning decisions that affect Dinnington St John's Parish.
 This means that the residents of the Parish will have far greater control over where development takes place, and what it looks like.